FentPams/helix-website-tbt/README.md

 - Reproduce the long TBT issue observed when a single page contains repeated sections (particularly more than 10) with redundant block or CSS usage.
 - Provide two potential solutions to the long TBT issue and evaluate their advantages and disadvantages

 P.S.
 I noticed this issue when I was implementing my intern project [petplace.com/traveling-with-a-pet](https://www.petplace.com/traveling-with-a-pet).
+Thanks to my mentor [@ramboz](https://github.com/ramboz) for inspiring me and guiding me through the process :)

 ## Reproduce issue
 Suppose we're working with a page that lists basic information for all 50 US states.
 Each state's information is contained within a distinct section in this [document](https://docs.google.com/document/d/1eR4imhaU5-Bm_lBGzXwsSB-uitXKdGggHQt1NvzQOlg/edit?usp=sharing), as shown below: